mkc-lomio/SQL/README.md

  Scenario 1: If you want to develop an audit feature where you won't know what the previous data was and with what it has been changed with.

  Scenario 2: If you are writing the data migration script where you will be having a complex logic want to retain the updated/inserted record to perform another set of operations with that data in the same-store procedure.

+### SubQuery

+You can use a subquery in many places:

+In place of an expression

+ - With IN or NOT IN
+ - With ANY or ALL
+ - With EXISTS or NOT EXISTS
+ - In UPDATE, DELETE, or INSERT statement
+ - In the FROM clause

+ A correlated subquery is a subquery that uses the values of the outer query.
+In other words, the correlated subquery depends on the outer query for its values.

+ Moreover, a correlated subquery is executed repeatedly, once for each row evaluated by the outer query.
+The correlated subquery is also known as a repeating subquery.